Training Transitive and Commutative Multimodal Transformers with LoReTTa: Discussion Conclusion

 \section{Discussion \& Conclusion}

 With LoReTTa, we introduced an innovative self-supervised learning framework for multimodal integration that learns any missing joint conditional distribution given a linking modality.
 We demonstrated this theoretically and practically.
 In particular, our method combines the rules of commutativity and transitivity to model the multimodal datasets $(A, C)$ and $(A, B, C)$ given the two non-overlapping datasets $(A, B)$ and $(B, C)$.
 In fact, we showed that the extracted features of a transformer pre-trained with LoReTTa are very expressive for all modality combinations, including the unseen ones.
-While we only evaluated our algorithm on datasets with three modalities, it is much more applicable because it can be used with any number and combination of modalities.
-As long as there is a chain of aligned modalities in the dataset, LoReTTa is able to learn the transition $(X_i \rightarrow ... \rightarrow X_j), ..., (X_i \rightarrow ... \rightarrow X_k)$ to model the missing distribution $P(X_i, ..., X_k)$ (as shown in Figure~\ref{fig:loretta}d).
-To the best of our knowledge, this scenario has never been considered before in the literature without training an ensemble of contrastive models based on the ideas of CLIP -- most notably Wav2CLIP~\cite{Wu_2022_ICASSP} and its extension ImageBind~\cite{Girdhar_2023_arXiv}.
+While we only evaluated our algorithm on datasets with three modalities, it is much more general because it can be used with any number of modalities and any mixture of modalities.
+As long as there is a chain of aligned modalities in the dataset, LoReTTa is able to learn the transition $(X_i \rightarrow ... \rightarrow X_j), ..., (X_i \rightarrow ... \rightarrow X_k)$ to model the missing distribution $P(X_j, ..., X_k)$ (as shown in Figure~\ref{fig:loretta}d).
+To our knowledge, this scenario has never been considered in the literature without training an ensemble of contrastive models based on the ideas of CLIP -- most notably Wav2CLIP~\cite{Wu_2022_ICASSP} and its extension ImageBind~\cite{Girdhar_2023_arXiv}.

-\textbf{Broader impacts:} We believe that LoReTTa will serve as a basis for training very powerful multimodal generative and discriminative models that will be useful in many areas of research.
-While our method itself cannot be misused, future models trained with LoReTTa could be used to generate higher-quality harmful content.
+\textbf{Broader impacts.} We believe that LoReTTa will serve as a basis for training very powerful multimodal generative and discriminative models that will be useful in many areas of research.
+While our method itself cannot be misused, future models trained with LoReTTa could be exploited to generate harmful content of higher quality.
 However, LoReTTa was designed to improve the quality of neural networks that contribute to society, for example by training more accurate multimodal systems that can help doctors and other practitioners in their daily work.